Daily Vanity Logo

 Natural wear-and-tear as well as external stressors like rubbing the eyes or washing the face can result in the fading of the defined crease line over time, which is why it’s best you avoid disturbing your eyes to maintain longer-lasting results.

-On the other hand, the cutting method is regarded as the more permanent method for double eyelid surgery in Singapore that should give you give you double eyelids for your lifetime.
+On the other hand, the cutting method is regarded as the more permanent method that should give you give you double eyelids for your lifetime.

 During the consultation, check with your plastic surgeon regarding the limitations of each double eyelid surgery method and its results.
 This way, you’ll be able to make an informed decision before going ahead with the procedure.